Skip to main content

 The technology of marketing automation makes these tasks easier to manage and execute.
 One primary difference with CRM is that Marketing Automation systems can track behavioral and demographic data for marketing engaged prospects to automate nurture programs that encourage certain buyer actions.
 Marketing automation is best utilized for nurturing leads and prospects with content to advance their stage in the buyer journey.

-While CRM and marketing automation systems may look very similar on the surface, they cater to different roles in an organization.
+While CRM vs. Marketing Automation systems may look very similar on the surface, they cater to different roles in an organization.
 However, these differences are what make them more valuable to the unique teams they serve and the objectives of each team.

 Long gone are the days of importing a list of “leads” from a trade show and assigning the contacts as “leads” for sales.
 Marketing’s job is to not only attract attention (brand awareness) but their role has evolved to further qualifying leads that engage with the brand before passing along to the sales team.
 A simple model marketing can follow to qualify leads is identifying B.A.N.T. criteria.